cmgoffena13/etl-watcher/README.md

 ## 🚨 Anomaly Checks

-The anomaly detection system provides statistical analysis to identify unusual patterns in pipeline execution metrics, helping you quickly spot performance issues and data quality problems.
+The anomaly detection system analyzes individual pipeline executions against statistical baselines calculated from historical execution data, helping you quickly spot performance issues and data quality problems.

-1. **Baseline Calculation**: Analyzes completed execution against historical execution data over a configurable lookback period for the same hour of day to account for seasonality
+1. **Historical Analysis**: Calculates statistical baselines (mean and standard deviation) from historical execution data for the same hour of day over a configurable lookback period
-2. **Seasonality Adjustment**: Only compares executions from the same hour of day (e.g., 2 PM vs 2 PM) to account for daily patterns, business hours, and data processing cycles
+2. **Seasonality Adjustment**: Only uses executions from the same hour of day (e.g., 2 PM vs 2 PM) to account for daily patterns, business hours, and data processing cycles
-3. **Statistical Analysis**: Uses standard deviation and z-score calculations to determine normal ranges
+3. **Statistical Baseline**: Uses standard deviation and z-score calculations to determine normal ranges from historical data
-4. **Threshold Detection**: Flags execution if exceeds configurable statistical thresholds
+4. **Single Execution Analysis**: Compares the current pipeline execution against the calculated statistical baseline
-5. **Z-Score Analysis**: Provides z-scores showing how many standard deviations above normal the execution falls
+5. **Z-Score Analysis**: Provides z-scores showing how many standard deviations the current execution deviates from the historical mean

 ### How It Works

-Anomaly detection uses statistical methods to analyze historical pipeline execution data and identify outliers.
+Anomaly detection uses statistical methods to analyze one pipeline execution against statistical values calculated from historical execution data to identify whether it is an outlier.
 These are the components:

 - **`Mean`** - the average of historical metric values from the same hour of day
 - **`Standard Deviation`** - measures the spread/variability of historical values using sample standard deviation